-Inspired by the theme of this year's Radio 3 Free Thinking Festival, Words and Music is So Emotional this week, exploring the seven universal emotions: happiness, sadness, anger, fear, disgust, surprise and contempt.
-Readers Brid Brennan and Iain Glen take us on an emotional roller coaster with words ranging from the 17th-century lusciousness of Milton to the high impact sparseness of 'insta-poet' Rupi Kaur.
+There are seven universal emotions: happiness, sadness, anger, fear, disgust, surprise and contempt.
+Readers Brid Brennan and Iain Glen take us on an emotional roller coaster with words ranging from the 17th century lusciousness of Milton to the high impact sparseness of 'insta-poet' Rupi Kaur.

 Producer: Georgia Mann

 Timings (where shown) are from the start of the programme in hours and minutes

 Extract from The Twice Born: Life and Death on the Ganges read by Iain Glen

 Extract from Il Penseroso read by Brid Brennan